Jessie Elizabeth (Miner) Schultz was born on Jan. 25, 1915 in Washington, Washington County, PA, the daughter of Harry

-They dwelled in Washington and are the parents of five offspring -- Douglas F. Schultz Jr., Pamela Nagy, Stephen Schultz, and twins Karl Schultz and Keith Brian Schultz.
+The Schultzes dwelled in Washington and were the parents of five -- Douglas F. Schultz Jr., Pamela Nagy, Stephen Schultz, and twins Karl Schultz and Keith Brian Schultz.

 Over the years, Doug worked for NABCO in Washington and Specialty Steel in Braddock, retiring as a plant manager.

 Shirley was employed for 25 years at Washington Hospital.
 On the day she retired, her children picked her up in a limosine.

-The family have belonged to Abundant Life Baptist Church in Washington.
+The family belonged to Abundant Life Baptist Church in Washington.